Modules in Python

-In Python, a module is a file with Python code.
-This Python file may contain function definitions, variables, classes, and executable statements that can be used in an application.
+In Python, a module is a file containing Python code.
+This file may include function definitions, variables, classes, and executable statements that can be used in an application.
 Modules allow you to organize your code into separate files, making it easier to manage and reuse code across different programs.

 def add(a, b): result = a + b return result def substract(a, b): result = a - b return result

-To use any function from a module, you simply need to import the module in your code by using the import statement followed by the module name.
+To use the functions, classes, or variables defined in a module, you need to import the module into your Python script.
+This is typically done using the import statement.

 import my_module x = my_module.add(10, 40) y = my_module.substract(10, 5) print(x) print(y)

 You can also use an alias for the module by importing it with a different name, using the "as" keyword during the import:

 import my_module as md x = md.add(10, 40) y = md.substract(10, 5) print(x) print(y)

 If you only need specific functions, classes, or variables from a module, you can import them directly without importing the entire module, using the "from" keyword.

 import add, substract from my_module x = add(10, 40) y = substract(10, 5) print(x) print(y)